baltth/cdb-check/README.md

 ## Planned features:

-- advanced file filtering with globbing and/or regex
 - preset flag lists in configuration for different compilers
 - preset flag lists in configuration for different libraries (determined by object file path, e.g. `CMakeFiles/target.dir` with _CMake_)